its-saanvi/linux-mcsr/doc/installation.md

 # Installation

 The instructions given below will install Fedora on your PC.
-Make sure to follow through the instructions here carefully.

-# From Zero to Hero
+## From Zero to Hero

 - After testing out Fedora on the live environment, you are now ready to install it on your PC.
-- You can connect to your home network in order to install some updates during the installation.
-But this is optional, you can proceed to install Fedora even without connecting to the internet.
-- There are two options for you at this point.
-You can either
-  - Have an empty hard drive to install Fedora on it.
-  - Or have it be installed on your hard drive with Windows on it.
-(It will be installed alongside Windows so you need not worry.
-Just make sure you have enough space on that hard drive to have Fedora on it.
-Recommended size is about 100 GB of free space or above).
-- No matter what you pick above most steps remain the same.
-- Now on the Live Environment, search for **Install Fedora** by hitting the windows key and starting to type.
+- In the Live Environment, click the **Install to Hard Drive** icon on the desktop.
-- The first menu will open up asking you to pick your language.
-- Select your preferred language and click on **Continue**.
-- In this menu you can click on **Time & Date** and change it (by clicking on the map) if it doesn't show the right timezone for you (usually doesn't if you aren't connected to the internet).
-- You can also click on **Keyboard** to change the layout that you want to use (if it hasn't detected it correctly).
+- Run through the simple install steps.
+Make sure the correct disk is selected - if you shrunk your hard drive in Windows as shown in the [introduction](introduction.html) section, you should be able to move forward without any issues.
+  - If you didn't make space earlier, you can also let Fedora shrink/clear an existing partition to make space for the installation here.
+- When prompted, **enable the root account**.
+- You may encrypt your data when prompted if you like, this just means your data is more secure but you may have to type your password a bit more to access certain files.
+- Once the installer is complete, go to the start menu and restart your computer when you're ready.

-## Installation Destination
+## First Boot

-- Click on the **Installation Destination** icon under the **SYSTEM** option.
-- The option you selected above matters only here.
-Be very sure that you have plugged in the right disks for installation.
-A gentle reminder to check and re-check them right now before continuing.
-  - If you chose to install Fedora on a separate empty hard drive, you will have that har drive directly listed under **Local Standard Disks**.
-You can click on it if it doesn't have a tick mark under it and click on the **Continue** button.
-  - If you chose to install Fedora alongside your Windows install, you will have to select the **Custom** option under **Storage Configuration** and hit the **Continue** button.
-Now you will be redirected to a new GUI where you can click on the drop down that says **Btrfs** and select **ext4** instead.
-Now click on **Click here to create them automatically** and the installer will try to do it automatically for you.
-Then click on the **Done** button.

-# Continuation of Installation

-- Click on **Begin Installation** and the installation of Fedora onto whatever disk/partition you chose will begin.
-- Once it is done, click on the **Finish Installation** button.
-This will close the installer.
-- Then you can click on the top right status tray and click on the power button to reboot the system.
-Make sure to reboot with the USB removed.
+- After rebooting, you should boot into your Fedora installation.
+If you're dual-booting, you'll get the option to pick either Fedora or Windows.
+Proceed with Fedora.
-- After rebooting, you will be prompted to **Start Setup** and setup your username and password.
+- Once booted, you can remove your USB.
+You will be prompted to **Start Setup** and set your username and password among other things.
-- Make sure to also enable third-party repositories during the setup.
-This will be required to install some software that might be proprietary but you might need them on a daily basis.
+- When prompted, you should enable third-party repositories during the setup.
+This will be required to install some software that might be proprietary but necessary for normal use.
-- Now logout of the system, and in the login screen click on the cog icon and choose the option that says **GNOME on Xorg** as Fedora defaults to a Wayland session on the first boot and [resetti](https://github.com/tesselslate/resetti) doesn't function on Wayland as of now.
-Now you can log back into your system.
-- Also make sure to update your system as soon as you log back in by running the command `sudo dnf update` in a terminal.

 Your Linux installation is now complete!
-We can now proceed with the post installation configuration.
+We can now proceed with the [post-installation](post_install/post-install.html) steps.